Concept Transfer Learning for Adaptive Language Understanding: Introduction

-The atomic concepts can be classified into two categories, one is value-aware (domain-independent) and the other is context-aware (domain-specific) (e.g. \emph{``city\_name"} and \emph{``date"} are value-aware, \emph{``stop\_loc"}, \emph{``inbound"} and \emph{``birth"} are context-aware).
-Modelling on the atomic concepts but not the joint semantic slot helps find out the linguistic patterns of related slots by semantic sharing, and even decrease the required amount of data.
-For example, the training and test sets are unmatched in Figure \ref{fig:utt}, whereas the patterns of atomic concepts (e.g. \emph{``fromloc"}) can be shared.
+Unlike the traditional slot definition on a plain level, modeling on the atomic concepts helps identify linguistic patterns of related slots by atom sharing, and even decrease the required amount of training data.
+For example, the training and test sets are unmatched in Figure \ref{fig:utt}, whereas the patterns of atomic concepts (e.g. \emph{``from"}, \emph{``to"}, \emph{``city"}) can be shared.